-If you do not enable file compression when you create a volume, you can subsequently enable it using the SET utility.
+If you do not enable file compression when you create a volume, you can subsequently enable it using the set command.
 Once enabled, however, file compression cannot be disabled on the volume unless you re-create the volume.

-You can temporarily suspend file compression using the SET command's Enable File Compression parameter.
-For a general description of the SET command, see SET in Utilities Reference.
+You can temporarily suspend file compression using the set command's Enable File Compression parameter.
+For a general description of the set command, see Set in Utilities Reference.